-Adequate space and firm vehicular surface must be provided on at least one side of each item of major electrical equipment to permit O&M vehicles, including bucket trucks and cranes, to access electrical equipment and to maneuver without requiring the de-energization of any adjacent electrical equipment in order to conduct maintenance or to remove and replace equipment.
+Adequate space and firm vehicular surface must be provided on at least one side of each piece of major electrical equipment.
+Access is required to permit O&M vehicles, including bucket trucks and cranes, to access electrical equipment for any reason without requiring the de-energization of adjacent electrical equipment.
+The design must also accommodate minimum approach distances (MAD) as part of the layout and arrangement.
 In a breaker bay this access must be provided the full length of the bay and must not be encumbered by overhead electrical equipment or conductors.
 Appropriate stone or asphalt roadway must be provided.
 For indoor GIS equipment a bridge crane may be used in lieu of roadways as long as this approach provides a feasible means to conduct maintenance including the removal and replacement of all major equipment.